 If you have been hurt in a failure to yield car accident in Nashville and want to seek compensation for the harm you have suffered, contact an auto accident attorney at Ponce Law.
 The Tennessean’s Best of Music City Awards has repeatedly voted Ponce Law Nashville’s Best Law Firm.

 Drivers approaching intersections must yield to vehicles already in the intersection, and drivers approaching roundabouts must yield to drivers already in the roundabout.
 Drivers approaching stop signs must yield both to oncoming drivers who do not have a stop sign and to drivers with stop signs who arrived at the intersection before them.
-If two or more drivers arrive at intersection stop signs simultaneously, each driver must yield to the vehicle on their right.
+If two or more drivers arrive at an intersection with stop signs simultaneously, each driver must yield to the vehicle on their right.

 Outside of these scenarios, drivers turning left must yield to oncoming traffic traveling in the opposite direction, and drivers entering roadways from private driveways or alleys must yield to traffic already in the roadway.
 Finally, drivers must yield to pedestrians in marked crosswalks, in unmarked crosswalks, and under most other circumstances.